-- 6.9 A faculty member serving a seven-year term appointment shall be given notice not later than August 31st of the sixth academic year of such appointment period that the subsequent academic year will be the terminal year of employment or that, subject to the approval of the Board, at the conclusion of the subsequent academic year he or she will be reappointed to a seven-year term appointment. - 6.(10)Reappointment of nontenured members of the faculty to a succeeding academic year, reappointment of members of the faculty who are serving a seven-year term appointment to a succeeding seven-year term appointment, or the award of tenure or a seven-year term appointment, may be accomplished only by notice by the chief administrative officer of a component institution or his delegate with the approval of the Board.
-Notwithstanding any provisions of Sections 6.23, 6.8 or 6.9 to the contrary, no person shall be deemed to have been reappointed or to have been awarded tenure or a seven-year appointment because notice is not given or received by the time prescribed in Sections 6.23.
-6.8, or 6.9 or in the manner prescribed in Section 6.(11).
-Should it occur that no notice is received by the time prescribed in Sections 6.23, 6.8 or 6.9, it is the duty of the academic employee concerned to make inquiry to determine the decision of the chief administrative officer of a component institution, who shall without delay give the required notice to the academic employee. - 6.(11) Each faculty member shall keep the chief administrative officer of the component institution or his delegate notified of his current mailing address.
+- 6.8 In the event of decision not to reappoint a nontenured faculty member, written notice will be given him or her not later than March 1st of the first academic year of probationary service if the appointment expires at the end of that academic year, or not later than December 15th of the second academic year of probationary service if the appointment expires at the end of that academic year.
+After two or more academic years written notice shall be given not later than August 31st that the subsequent year will be the terminal academic year of appointment.
+The notice required by this Section is not applicable where termination of employment is for good cause under Section 6.3 above. - 6.9 A faculty member serving a seven-year term appointment shall be given notice not later than August 31st of the sixth academic year of such appointment period that the subsequent academic year will be the terminal year of employment or that, subject to the approval of the Board, at the conclusion of the subsequent academic year he or she will be reappointed to a seven-year term appointment. - 6.
+(10) Reappointment of nontenured members of the faculty to a succeeding academic year, reappointment of members of the faculty who are serving a seven-year term appointment to a succeeding seven-year term appointment, or the award of tenure or a sevenyear term appointment, may be accomplished only by notice by the chief administrative officer of a component institution or his delegate with the approval of the Board.
+Notwithstanding any provisions of Section 6.23, 6.8 or 6.9 to the contrary, no person shall be deemed to have been reappointed or to have been awarded tenure or a seven-year appointment because notice is not given or received by the time prescribed in Sections 6.23, 6.8 or 6.9 or in the manner prescribed in Section 6.(11).
+Should it occur that no notice is received by the time prescribed in Sections 6.23, 6.8 or 6.9, it is the duty of the academic employee concerned to make inquiry to determine the decision of the chief administrative officer of a component institution, who shall without delay give the required notice to the academic employee.

+- 6.(11) Each faculty member shall keep the chief administrative officer of the component institution or his delegate notified of his current mailing address.
 The written notice required by Sections 6.23, 6.8, or 6.9 shall be sent by certified mail, return receipt requested, to the last address given by the faculty member. - 6.(12) Dismissal or demotion of classified or nonteaching personnel before the expiration of the stated period of appointment will be only for good cause shown, as determined by appropriate administrative officers to whom this responsibility is delegated by the chief administrative officer of the component institution and in case of such dismissal or demotion any appeal shall be reviewed by the chief administrative officer of the component institution.